 Tuition and Other payments:

-As an International student, you may utilize our PeerTransfer payment system to make payments on your application fee, tuition, and other university-related costs.
+As an International student, you may utilize our PeerTransfer payment system to make payments on your international student deposit of $350, tuition, and other university-related costs.
 Click here or use the button below to find out more about the process or to begin the payment process: